tinaok/Pangeo-for-beginners/README.md

 I hope this repository will help you getting to familiar with pangeo on HPC systems, and helps you having a **fun time** with your big-data set!

-**AP: Do you expect prerequisite knowledge of some of the tools, if yes, say so...**